Laura C. Miller

 Research

-My long-term goal is to advance the understanding of the genetic component of disease expression in livestock.
-The goal is to utilize cutting-edge technologies to investigate livestock diseases and how the pathogen alters the host’s immune response.
+Her long-term goal is to advance the understanding of the genetic component of disease expression in livestock.
 This will enable efficient production of animal protein for a growing global population.
-Animal health is one of the most volatile costs in the efficient production of livestock and research to improve animal health helps to ultimately feed the world.
+Research to improve animal health, a volatile cost in livestock production, ultimately helps to feed the world.

 Teaching